 The STS Congenital Heart Surgery Database has become the gold standard for specialty outcomes databases.
 Our voluntary participation in the STS database demonstrates our center’s commitment to providing the highest quality and safest care to our patients.

-Our data are pulled from the December 2016 report from the STS Congenital Heart Surgery Database, covering procedural data from July 1, 2012, through June 30, 2016.
-This report includes information from 116 North American congenital heart surgery participants.
-STS data are arranged by complexity of procedure, based on STAT Categories 1-5, or the Society of Thoracic Surgeons – European Association for Cardio-Thoracic Surgery Congenital Heart Surgery Mortality Categories.
+Our data is pulled from the August 2019 report from the STS Congenital Heart Surgery Database, covering procedural data from January 2015 to December 2018.
+This report includes information from 118 North American congenital heart surgery participants.
+STS data is arranged by the complexity of the procedure, based on STAT Categories 1-5, or the Society of Thoracic Surgeons – European Association for Cardio-Thoracic Surgery Congenital Heart Surgery Mortality Categories.

 - STAT Category 1 cases are less complex procedures that have a low risk of complications (i.e. closures of atrial septal defects and ventricular septal defects).